Stalin Colinet

-Stalin D. Colinet (/ˌkɒlɪˈneɪ/ KOL-ih-NAY; born July 17, 1974) is a former defensive tackle and defensive end in the NFL.
+Stalin D. Colinet (/ˌkɒlɪˈneɪ/ KOL-ih-NAY; born July 17, 1974) is an American former professional football player who was a defensive tackle and defensive end in the National Football League (NFL).
+He played college football for the Boston College Eagles.

-Early years
+Early life

 Colinet was born in New York, to a Dominican mother, and a Haitian father.
 Colinet attended Cardinal Hayes High School where he lettered in football, basketball, and track.
 He was named Team MVP and a league all-star in his junior and senior years, and he was named to the CHSAA All-Star team as a senior.
 He was named to the list of the Top 100 High School Student-Athletes to Watch by the Chicago Tribune.
 Colinet was offered scholarships in basketball to Indiana and Penn State, but turned them down to play football at Boston College.

 College career

 He played college ball at Boston College.
 He was one of Boston College's premier defensive lineman and was a team captain his senior year.
 Colinet was named First Team All-Big East and first Team ECAC in 1996 and voted the Best Defensive Player in New England.

 Colinet ranks 3rd in all-time tackles for a loss at Boston College.